xperimex/xperimex.github.io/_posts/2021-07-19-quarantine-quandaries.md

 <img src="/img/quarantine-quandaries/exampleBA (1).png">
 <center style="color: #666;">
-<p>An Barabási-Albert graph with an where each new node gets 2 connections to the existing network.
+<p>A Barabási-Albert graph with an where each new node gets 2 connections to the existing network.
 Can you see the clusters of the graph?</p>
 </center>

 If you want to explore this more, the [inspiring article](https://www.complexity-explorables.org/explorables/facebooked-flu-shots/) that led to this project analyzes these 2 exact graphs in the exact problem we discussed above, going a bit more in depth with the idea of the counterintuitive [friendship paradox](https://en.wikipedia.org/wiki/Friendship_paradox).